rouni001/CLARK/README.md

 1. Download the latest version from the CLARK webpage: [http://clark.cs.ucr.edu](http://clark.cs.ucr.edu)
 2. Uncompress the tar.gz file: `tar -xvf CLARKV1.3.0.tar.gz`
-3. Navigate to the CLARK directory and run the installation script: `scripts/install.sh`
+3. Navigate to the CLARK directory and build the executables: `make all`

 ## Usage